-Today I fished Lake Ida area with Gene & Neil from Wellington, Fl which seen my new article on Fly Fishing for Florida Peacock bass in the May 2008 Florida Sportsman magazine.
+Today I fished the Lake Ida area with Gene & Neil from Wellington, Fl who seen my new article on Fly Fishing for Florida Peacock bass in the May 2008 Florida Sportsman magazine.

 We then switch to topwater lures and even live bait in some cases to provoke the bite.
 All said in done, we caught around 10 peacock bass that ranged from 1-1/2lbs up to 5lbs.

 Mother nature didn’t provide the day we were looking for, but Gene & Neil scheduled a new trip next month to fish the Florida Everglades while fly fishing for trophy largemouth bass.